RobinBol/io.everythingsmart/README.txt

 Supported versions
 - ESPHome version: 2023.4.2 in combination with Project version 1.1.3.
+- ESPHome version: 2023.7.1 in combination with Project version 1.1.6.

 Other versions might work as well but haven't been tested.